-MC 28 - The Vulgar Theory of Value
+MC 28 - A Vulgar Theory of Value

 “he DID say anus?” murmured someone to my right.

-Admittedly, it’s not a word typically associated with corporate governance.
-Jokes aside, what do butt holes have to do with corporations and the work of boards?
+Admittedly, anus is not a word typically associated with corporate governance.
+Obvious jokes aside, what do butt holes have to do with corporations and the work of boards?

-But, on a pleasant October day overlooking London’s Finsbury Circus, the theory proposed by my fellow Australian Grahan Logan, that all that was going on in the city below owed it’s existence to the evolution of the anus and poo, seemed an apropriate introduction to vulgar economics.
+But, on a pleasant October day overlooking London’s Finsbury Circus, the theory proposed by my fellow Australian Graham Logan, that all that was going on in the city below owed it’s existence to the evolution of the anus and poo, provided the gateway into vulgar economics.

-Claire Fargeot, Managing Director of Grant Thornton's Governance and Sustainability practice, had invited me to present my novel work to a select group.
-Central to coprorate governance and the UK governance code, the word value , like the word shit, is spoken about endlessly but seldom the object of serious thought.
-That was about to change for those gathered.
+Claire Fargeot, Managing Director of Grant Thornton's Governance and Sustainability practice, had invited me to present my novel work on value in use to a select group.
+The word value, central to corporate governance and the UK governance code, like the word shit, is endlessly spoken about but seldom seriously discussed.
+Let alone used in the same sentence.
+That was about to change.

 The connection between excrement and value is not new.
 Apparently the Babylonians thought gold was “the feces of Hell.”
 “Freud had an idea that in the unconscious mind, that money and perhaps gold in particular, was equivalent to some kind of shit” according to psychoanalyst Steven Poser.
 There’s even the “shitter of ducats”.
 A statue of the Dukaten-Scheißer in Goslar, the figure of a little man that apperently produces one coin every 30 seconds.